deeplearning540/deeplearning540.github.io/source/module-01/content.rst

 Content
 ~~~~~~~

-This lesson is based on `Regression <https://carpentries-incubator.github.io/machine-learning-novice-sklearn/02-regression/index.html>_`.
+This lesson is based on `Regression <https://carpentries-incubator.github.io/machine-learning-novice-sklearn/02-regression/index.html>`_.

 Check your Learning
 ~~~~~~~~~~~~~~~~~~~

+* The least squares method for an input data pair `x` and `y` derives it's name as it ...

+1. Minimizes the sum of the product of `x*y`
+2. Minimizes the sum of the absolute difference between `y` and the predicted `y_hat`
+3. Minimizes the sum of the squared difference between `y` and the predicted `y_hat`
+4. Minimizes the sum of `y**2` and `x**2`

 *

-*

 Exercises
 ~~~~~~~~~

-Inspired by `the sustainability math project <http://sustainabilitymath.org/statistics-materials/>_`, perform a linear regression on the following data sets:
+Inspired by `the sustainability math project <http://sustainabilitymath.org/statistics-materials/>`_, perform a linear regression on the following data sets:

 * Arctic Ice Data